5 min read

 Exit interview survey

 Employees can leave for many reasons: retire, move to another employer or change their lives.
 Each employee will leave your company at some point, and finding out why is an opportunity to improve and develop the experience for current and future employees.
-People who quit may be more honest in their exit interview survey about why they quit, as they may feel they have nothing to lose.
+In their exit interview survey, people who quit may be more honest about why they quit, as they may feel they have nothing to lose.

 How to improve Employee Experience?